-The TOE has to be protected during the first phases of the lifecycle (phases 2 up to TOE- delivery).
-Note that the TOE can be delivered either after phase 3 or after phase 4.
+The TOE has to be protected during the first phases of its lifecycle (phases 2 up to TOE delivery)2.
 Later on each variant of the TOE has to protect itself.
-The organizational security policy covers this aspect.
+The organisational security policy covers this aspect.

 P.Process-TOE Protection during TOE Development and Production